trz42/eessi-bot-software-layer/README.md

 If you want to develop the EESSI bot, it is recommended that you fork the repository and use the fork on the Linux machine.

 The EESSI bot requires some Python packages to be installed.
-See https://github.com/EESSI/eessi-bot-software-layer#readme or simply run (the `requirements.txt` file is provided by the EESSI bot repository)
+See the top of this page, or simply run (the `requirements.txt` file is provided by the EESSI bot repository)
 ```
 pip3 install --user -r requirements.txt
 ```